The Importance of Environmental Factors in Forecasting Australian Power Demand: Data: Resources, Aggregation and Visualizing

 While the power demand data are given at $15$-minute intervals, the environmental data are recorded weekly.
 So the former are aggregated by finding the peak demand for each day and then aggregating on a weekly basis.
 This aggregated value will be referred to as the \emph{weekly peak demand} (WPD).
 The weekly data from the first week of January $2011$ to the last week of December $2016$ (i.e., six years) are used as the training data for modeling and estimating the parameters.
 Following the MTLF time-scale, the data from the first week of January $2017$ to the last week of December $2017$ (i.e., $52$ weeks) are used as the test data to check the accuracy of forecasts generated by the model.

-The three secondary environmental time series used in this work are ``minimum temperature'', ``maximum temperature'', and ``solar exposure'', denoted by $\mathtt{Min}_t$, $\mathtt{Max}_t$ and $\mathtt{Sol}_t$, respectively. \emph{Solar exposure} is defined as the amount of solar energy falling on a flat one meter square surface, parallel to the ground and exposed to direct sunlight.
+The three secondary environmental time series used in this work are ``maximum temperature'', ``minimum temperature'', and ``solar exposure'', denoted by $\mathtt{Min}_t$, $\mathtt{Max}_t$ and $\mathtt{Sol}_t$, respectively. \emph{Solar exposure} is defined as the amount of solar energy falling on a flat one meter square surface, parallel to the ground and exposed to direct sunlight.

 Figure \ref{PowerDemand} displays the time series of WPD from $2014$ to $2016$ (inclusive).
 Previous years show similar seasonal trends.
 Visual inspection of these graphs reveals that the seasonal trends may vary between the states.